Drunk driving and the law

 Give up drinking.
 While that does seem like the most appropriate advice, it is not the most realistic.

 Give up driving?
 We have set out some advice below taken from an article entitled “A real friend does not let you drive drunk” published on the Woman on Wheels website which we think provides very do-able solutions:

 - Plan and clarify: before the first drink is ordered or poured, make sure your friend has made an alternative plan to get home.
 This also means that you can party your heart out without the worry of feeling responsible for your friend at the end of the night.

 - Uber: there are loads of taxi services available, but when it comes to convenience and affordability your best bet is Uber.
 If your friend doesn’t have Uber, you can still order one for him/her from your account and pat yourself on the back at the end of the night for being a great friend.

 - Designated driver: if both of you are drinking, phone a friend or family member to collect you and if you’re worried about leaving your car on the road overnight, ask your sober friend to bring another sober friend to drive the other car home.
 Make them breakfast in the morning and offer to return the favour one day.”

-So forget the “one for the road” and remember to think before you drink, remain responsible and always Arrive Alive.(This article is provided for informational purposes only and not for the purpose of providing legal advice.
+So forget the “one for the road” and remember that drunk driving is a crime.
+So think before you drink, remain responsible, and always Arrive Alive.(This article is provided for informational purposes only and not for the purpose of providing legal advice.
 For more information on the topic, please contact the author/s or the relevant provider.)